-It is only fair to share…FacebookGoogle+TwitterLinkedinPinterest From our very early beginnings we have clothed and adorned ourselves.
+It is only fair to share…FacebookTwitterLinkedinPinterest From our very early beginnings we have clothed and adorned ourselves.
 Across cultures, countries and climates we use clothing to protect ourselves, communicate our culture and identity, and evolve who we are, reflecting our innate selves.
-At Clothe we believe in a world that celebrates diversity, authenticity and, Read More
+At Clothe we believe in a world that celebrates diversity and authenticity., Read More

 Can you hear it?
 Listen for it, after Marion’s laugh.
 It is the unique sound of beautiful sequinned lace, rustling as it moves, almost like soft rain on a tin roof.

 It is a sound that Marion Boyce, award winning Costume designer of crime series Miss Fisher’s Murder Mysteries and feature film The Dressmaker is passionately keen to share with others.
 For Marion, the sound and feel of a garment is just as important as how it looks, creating a sensual feast of nostalgia, beauty and joy.